Calvin de Haan: Return to Carolina

+Tampa Bay Lightning

+On July 2, 2023, de Haan signed a one-year, $775,000 contract as a free agent with his fourth NHL club, the Tampa Bay Lightning, for the 2023–24 season.
+In a third-pairing role with the Lightning, de Haan made 59 regular season appearances while contributing with 3 goals and 10 points.
+He featured in one post-season game ending his tenure with the club.

+Colorado Avalanche

+As a free agent at the conclusion of his contract with the Lightning, de Haan was signed on the opening day of free agency after agreeing to a one-year, $800,000 contract with the Colorado Avalanche on July 1, 2024.

+New York Rangers

+On March 1, 2025, the Avalanche traded de Haan, Juuso Pärssinen, and two conditional draft picks in 2025 to the New York Rangers, in exchange for Hank Kempf, Ryan Lindgren, and Jimmy Vesey.

 International play

-De Haan first represented the Canadian junior team at the 2009 IIHF World U18 Championships, scoring six assists in six games.
+de Haan first represented the Canadian junior team at the 2009 IIHF World U18 Championships, scoring six assists in six games.
 He won a silver medal at the 2010 World Junior Ice Hockey Championships, though he missed two games after suffering a head injury in a game against Switzerland.
 On November 29, 2010, he was named to the 2011 Canadian World Junior Team selection camp for the second time, one of only four returning members from the 2010 silver-medal team.
 On December 19, 2010, de Haan was named an alternate captain to Ryan Ellis of the Windsor Spitfires for the 2011 Canadian junior team, along with Brayden Schenn of the Brandon Wheat Kings and Jared Cowen of the Spokane Chiefs, his fellow returnees.